cfgauss/r-novice-gapminder/_extras/guide.md

 {: .r}

-ask ourselves if the structure R is reporting matches our intuition or expectations do the basic data types reported for each column make sense?
-No?
-We need to fix it now
+If this examination doesn't meet your expectations, you need to fix it before further analysis.

-Once we're happy that the data types and structures seem reasonable start digging into our data proper
+Once you're happy that the data types and structure seem reasonable, you can begin analysis.
+Look at the first 6 rows.

 ~~~
 head(gapminder)
 ~~~
 {: .r}

-***CHALLENGES*** - 5 min

-###### Subsetting Data Frames
+#### Subsetting Data Frames

-data frames are lists of vectors, so selecting a single element returns a single vector, or column of the data frame.
+Data frames are lists of vectors, so selecting a single element returns a single vector, or column of the data frame.

 ~~~
+str(gapminder[5])
 head(gapminder[5])
 ~~~
 {: .r}

-the `c` command to returns multiple columns:
+The `c` function returns multiple columns:

 ~~~
 head(gapminder[c(1,5)])